alex-bellon/wikipedia/wikipedia.md

 ## Things

+[Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
+Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.

 [Ampelmaennchen](https://en.wikipedia.org/wiki/Ampelm%C3%A4nnchen) - is the symbol shown on pedestrian signals in Germany.

 [Archimedes' Screw](https://en.wikipedia.org/wiki/Archimedes'_screw) -  is a machine used for transferring water from a low-lying body of water into irrigation ditches.